-Selecting opens a menu of test choices available on the identified vehicle.
-Options vary by make, model, and year of the test vehicle.
+Available options vary by make, model, and year of the test vehicle.
 Select a test and follow the on-screen instructions.

-Read Vehicle Identification (\$09)
+(\$09) Read Vehicle Identification

 This selection displays the vehicle identification number (VIN), the calibration identification, and the calibration verification number (CVN) of the test vehicle.